Community

 Email: carnold2019@fau.edu

-I am a native of Germany and pursued my Masters degree at the Eberhard Karls University of Tübingen studying Pharmaceutical Sciences and Technologies.
-At FAU, I am pursuing my PhD studies in the FAU-Max Planck IMPRS Program.
-In the Blakely lab, I am investigating the cellular, physiological and behavior impact of phosphorylation in the presynaptic serotonin transporter (SERT) using in vitro and in vivo approaches, with an eye to how altered phosphorylation drives changes in synaptic signaling and impacts risk for mental illness.
+Carina is a native of Germany and pursued her graduate degree at the Eberhard Karls University of Tübingen, studying pharmaceutical sciences and technologies.
+At FAU, she is pursuing her doctoral studies in the FAU-Max Planck IMPRS program.
+In the Blakely lab, she is investigating the cellular, physiological and behavior impact of phosphorylation in the presynaptic serotonin transporter (SERT) using in vitro and in vivo approaches, with an eye to how altered phosphorylation drives changes in synaptic signaling and impacts risk for mental illness.

 Allison Walsh